Leon Kroll: Biography

 Leon Kroll was born into a musical family on lower Second Avenue in New York City.
 His father was a violinist, and his cousin was composer William Kroll.
 He studied at the Art Students League of New York under John Henry Twachtman, and at the Académie Julian in Paris with Jean Paul Laurens in the late 1800s.

 In 1911 and 1912, he showed in the group exhibition of The Independents initiated by Robert Henri at the MacDowell Club in New York.
 "It was a self chosen group: you had to be elected by the other ten.
 Hopper was in it and Speicher, John Sloan as well as Henri, Glackens and Luks - It was a very good group of the best artists" said Kroll.

 In 1913 Kroll showed work at the Armory Show.

 In addition to his own work, Kroll taught at the Art Students League of New York and the school of the National Academy of Design, where he had his first solo exhibition in 1910, was named as Associate in 1920 and as full Academician in 1927.
 Kroll also taught advertising and poster design at Cooper Union from 1926-1930.
+In 1911 he was elected to the Salmagundi Club New York as an Artist member.
 In 1930, he was elected to the American Academy of Arts and Letters.
 He was also named Chevalier of the Legion of Honor in 1950.
 Kroll died in Gloucester, Massachusetts aged 89.

 Artist-writer Jerome Myers in his autobiography Artist In Manhattan said: